Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 If you need further tests, your doctor may refer you to an eye specialist called an ophthalmologist.
 The specialist may check your eye using a special microscope, or take photographs of the back of your eye with a special camera.
 They may also refer you for other tests, including an ultrasound.
 Sometimes, you may have a biopsy, where a small sample of tissue is removed to be checked in a laboratory.

-You might also have tests such as a CT scan or MRI scan to check whether the cancer has spread from your eye to other parts of your body.
+You might also have tests such as a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan to check if the cancer has spread from your eye to other parts of your body.

 How is eye cancer treated?